• Skip to main content

 • Mix together flour, cornstarch and baking powder and sift over the chocolate-yolk mixture.

-100 grams flour, 50 grams cornstarch, 8 grams baking powder
+100 grams all-purpose flour, 50 grams cornstarch, 8 grams baking powder

 • Add beaten egg whites on top and carefully fold into the batter using a whisk or rubber spatula until just combined.